yukiB/compare-sqlalchemy-speed/README.md

 # compare-sqlalchemy-speed

-Compare the speed of sqlalchemy.
+Compare the speed of sqlalchemy ORM vs core.

 ## Requirements